LEFapps/lef-translations/README.md

 ## Text component

 Use the `<Translate />` React component to insert text in the app.
 Editing the translation is possible by double clicking on it while logged in as admin.
 Optionally use `md` to set as a textfield (with markdown support).
-Set `getString` to only get the translation string returned.
-Default a `<span>` will be returned, but thiscan be overridden with the `tag` prop.
+Set `getString` to return the translation as a string.
+Default a `<span>` will be returned, but this can be overridden with the `tag` prop.
 Optionally use the `category` prop to classify translations and make the admin overview clearer.
 Extra classes canbe added through the prop `className`.
 The `_id` is diplayed by default if no translation is available.
 You can override this by setting the prop `autoHide`.
 Use the `params` prop to use placeholders in the translation.

 ```JSX
 import { Translate } from 'meteor/lef:translations'